ihebmeftah/movieapp_ios_swiftui/README.md

   <img src="screenshots/Simulator Screenshot - iPhone 16 Pro - 2025-11-25 at 18.09.20.png" width="250" />
   <img src="screenshots/Simulator Screenshot - iPhone 16 Pro - 2025-11-25 at 18.09.23.png" width="250" />
 </p>

-## Notes

-- The project uses TMDB APIs; see `Services/TMDBService.swift` and `Models/TMDBMovie.swift` for implementation details.
-- To update dependencies or change the iOS target, adjust settings in the Xcode project.

 ---